Set up connection to database

 take a column of values as input and compute a single value as output.

-SQLite provides a comprehensive list of the built-in scalar functions on its
+SQLite provides a comprehensive list of the built-in scalar functions in its online documentation.
+For instance, to find the number of characters in each name, we use the

 LENGTH